House Bill 2504 Fall 2012 Course Syllabus POFM-2386-01 - Internship - Medical Administrative Assistant-Secretary

 |Course Description||A work-based learning experience that enables the student to apply specialized theory, skills and concepts.
 A learning plan is developed by the college and the employer.|

 |Course Prerequisites||Successful completion of 53 semester hours towards a Medical Office Administration degree, including 30 hours of major courses and a minimum GPA of 2.0.|

 |Attendance Policy||Students are expected to attend every scheduled internship assignment for the duration of the 16-week semester.
 If you are unable to attend your internship hours, make sure you notify both your internship supervisor and me of your plans.|

 |Course Grading Scale||90 - 100 = A 80 - 89 = B 70 - 79 = C 60 - 69 = D Below 59 = F|

 |Determination of Final Grade||

-Week 1 (August 26) to Week 15 (December 2—Students work at least 10-13 hours per week at internship location (must have at least 160 hours by December 5).
+Week 1 (August 27) to Week 16 (December 3): Work at least 12 to 13 hours per week at internship location.
+MUST HAVE AT LEAST 160 hours by December 5.

-All intern students attend an orientation session the first week of the semester.
-All pre-internship paperwork is due by 11 a.m. on Friday, September 6.
+All internship paperwork due by 11 a.m. on Friday, September 14.

 |Calendar of Lecture Topics and Major Assignment Due Dates||

-Students will keep a weekly journal with their internship hours report.
-The journal entry will describe their experience while interning.
-The weekly journal is due 5 p.m. on Monday of each week (with the exception of September 2 and the last week of the semester).
-Due dates are as follows:
+Students will keep a weekly journal in their Blackboard course on their experience while interning.
+The weekly journal is due by noon on Friday of each week (with the exception of Thanksgiving and the last week of school) of the semester.
+Due dates are: